RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 {{<image filename="images/rc/saml/okta_saml_group_15.png" alt="" >}}{{</image>}}

+Then, edit the user assignment.

 {{<image filename="images/rc/saml/okta_saml_group_16.png" alt="" >}}{{</image>}}

 ## Step 3: Configure SAML support in Redis Cloud

-Now that we have a test IdP server ready and our user group, we need to configure support for SAML in Redis Cloud.
+Now that you have a test IdP server ready as well as your user group, configure support for SAML in Redis Cloud.

 ### Sign in to your Redis Cloud SM account

-Sign in to your SM account at [https://app.redislabs.com/#/login](https://app.redislabs.com/#/login)
+Sign in to your [SM account](https://app.redislabs.com/#/login).

 ### Activate SAML in Access Management